ripienaar/free-for-dev/README.md

   * [Braid](https://www.braidchat.com/) — Chat app designed for teams.
 Free for public access group, unlimited users, history, and integrations. also it provide self-hostable open-source version.
   * [cally.com](https://cally.com/) — Find the perfect time and date for a meeting.
 Simple to use, works great for small and large groups.
   * [Calendly](https://calendly.com) — Calendly is the tool for connecting and scheduling meetings.
 Free plan provides 1 Calendar connection per user and Unlimited meetings.
 Desktop and Mobile apps also provided.
-  * [Discord](https://discordapp.com/) — Chat with public/private rooms.
+  * [Discord](https://discord.com/) — Chat with public/private rooms.
 Markdown text, voice, video, and screen sharing capabilities.
 Free for unlimited users.
+  * [Telegram](https://telegram.org/) — Telegram is for everyone who wants fast and reliable messaging and calls.
+Business users and small teams may like the large groups, usernames, desktop apps and powerful file sharing options.
   * [Duckly](https://duckly.com/) — Talk and collaborate in real-time with your team.
 Pair programming with any IDE, terminal sharing, voice, video and screen sharing.
 Free for small teams.
   * [evernote.com](https://evernote.com/) — Tool for organizing information.
 Share your notes and work together with others
   * [Fibery](https://fibery.io/) — Connected workspace platform.
 Free for single user, up to 2 GB disk space.